aaaaaa123456789/gb-debug-information/debuginfo.md

 Therefore, the information in those blocks MUST NOT change the semantics of [standard blocks][sect4]; it SHOULD NOT change the semantics of other unrelated [extension blocks][sect3.6].

-In this specification, the relationship between blocks is explicit.
+In this specification, the relationship between blocks is made explicit: blocks contain explicit references to other blocks they relate to.
 [Extension blocks][sect3.6] SHOULD follow this guideline as well.
 In particular, if a block needs to make use of information in another block, it SHOULD reference that block, either through the linked block or reference fields of the first block, or through some field in its contents.